kouts/vue-path-store/docs/path-store-pinia-plugin/index.md

 // main.js
 import Vue from 'vue'
-import VueCompositionApi from '@vue/composition-api' import { PiniaPlugin, createPinia } from 'pinia' import { pathStorePiniaPlugin } from './modules/path_store/pathStorePiniaPlugin'
+import VueCompositionApi from '@vue/composition-api' import { PiniaVuePlugin, createPinia } from 'pinia' import { pathStorePiniaPlugin } from './modules/path_store/pathStorePiniaPlugin'

 Vue.use(VueCompositionApi)
-Vue.use(PiniaPlugin)
+Vue.use(PiniaVuePlugin)

 const pinia = createPinia()
 pinia.use(pathStorePiniaPlugin)